calabozo/calabozo.github.com/ml/regression/index.md

 # Stepwise regression

 In statistics, stepwise regression is a method of fitting regression models in which the choice of predictive variables is carried out by an automatic procedure.[1][2][3][4]
-In each step, a variable is considered for addition to or subtraction from the set of explanatory variables based on some prespecified criterion.
+In each step, a variable is considered for addition to or subtraction from the set of explanatory variables based on some pre-specified criterion.
 Usually, this takes the form of a sequence of F-tests or t-tests, but other techniques are possible, such as adjusted R2, Akaike information criterion, Bayesian information criterion, Mallows's Cp, PRESS, or false discovery rate. https://en.wikipedia.org/wiki/Stepwise_regression